|About this course:|

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.

-This course should present no particular difficulty, although pictorial and musical examples are discussed from time to time.
-The course requires you to study a large amount of print.
+This module should present no particular difficulty, although pictorial and musical examples are discussed from time to time.
+The module requires you to study a large amount of print.
 Printed study material is available in comb binding and in the DAISY Digital Talking Book format.
 The study materials are available in Adobe Portable Document Format (PDF).
 Components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Written transcripts are available for the audio-visual material.
 You will need to spend some time using a personal computer.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Course books, other printed materials, CDs, website, online forum.
+Module books, other printed materials, CDs, website, online forum.

 You will need access to the internet to find specified electronic journal articles for one of the six tutor-marked assignments (TMAs).
 Access via your workplace or library will be sufficient.
 Helpsheets are available to assist you in finding the articles.